BlackNet13/moreMoviesLesson12/README.md

 <br>-Selecting the movie item will allow user to edit/delete the record for that item

 ## 🛠 Skills/Tools
-Java, Android Studio, Illustrator(creation of the splash screen icons)
+Java, Android Studio, Illustrator(creation of the splash screen icons),
 <a href="https://www.android-arsenal.com/details/1/7959#!description">Android Arsenal-Material Dialog</a>